Facial feminization surgery: Chin and jaw contouring

 The chins of cis males tend to be longer and wider than those of cis females, with a more square base, and to project outward more than female chins.
 Cis male jawlines tend to extend outward from the chin at a wider angle than those of cis females, and to have a sharp corner at the back.
-Notably, however, many cis females have jaws and chins with these same characteristics.

 The chin can be reduced in length either by bone shaving or with a procedure called a "sliding genioplasty", where a section of bone is removed.
 The jaw can be reshaped through jaw reduction surgery; sometimes this is done through the mouth.
 The chewing muscles can also be reduced to make the jaw appear narrower.

 The biggest risk in these procedures is damage to the mental nerve that runs through the chin and jaw; other risks include damage to tooth roots, infection, nonunion, and damage to the mentalis muscle that controls the lower lip and is at the edges of the chin.